Bambo Diaby: Barnsley

 On 5 July 2019, Diaby signed for Barnsley on a four-year contract.
 On 21 January 2020, it was revealed that Diaby had failed a drugs test after a game against Blackburn Rovers on 23 November 2019.
 On 6 October 2020 Diaby was handed a two-year ban by the FA for testing positive for the banned substance higenamine and his contract with Barnsley was subsequently terminated.

 Preston North End

 On 31 January 2022, Diaby joined EFL Championship club Preston North End on a short-term deal until the end of the 2021–22 season.
 The club entered discussions surrounding a new contract at the end of the season and on May 30 announced he had signed a new two-year deal.

 Sheffield Wednesday

 On 2 August 2023, Diaby joined Championship side Sheffield Wednesday for an undisclosed fee.
 Diaby made his Sheffield Wednesday debut in the EFL Cup against Stockport County.

 Elche

 On 22 August 2024, Diaby joined Elche for an undisclosed fee.
+A backup to starters David Affengruber and Pedro Bigas, he featured in 24 matches during the season as his side achieved promotion to La Liga.

+Diaby made his debut in the Spanish top tier on 21 September 2025, coming on as a late substitute in a 1–0 home win over Oviedo.
+On 29 January 2026, after being rarely used, he was loaned to Granada until June.